The Place Cafe, London, April 2019

 LG: Ooh I have a few.
 They probably change day by day.

-LG: Today’s one.
+LG: Today is.
 Only because me and Vicky were talking about it on Monday.
-We took a piece to 60 Sec...Far From The Norm took a piece to 60 Sec.
+We took a piece to 60 Sec...Far From the Norm took a piece to 60 Sec.